April 15, 2026

 Progress tracking.
 Re-examinations at regular intervals measure objective changes: range of motion, orthopedic findings, neurological function, and pain levels.
 If the protocol needs adjustment, we catch it early.
 If you're responding well, we document it for your records, your insurance, and your peace of mind.

 Equipment.
-We use a Chattanooga decompression table: computerized, programmable, and designed specifically for therapeutic spinal decompression.
+We use the Triton Chattanooga decompression table: computerized, programmable, and built specifically for therapeutic spinal decompression.
 It's not a generic traction unit repurposed for decompression.
 The technology matters because the precision of force delivery determines whether the treatment reaches the disc.

 Frequently Asked Questions